Germany–Portugal relations: Cultural relations

 In 1848, the German School Lisbon was founded in Lisbon, followed by the German Association (clube almao em Lisboa) in 1870.
 Several German and Portuguese universities maintain academic relations.
 In 1999, the Master German-Portuguese Studies was established at the University of Minho, which existed until 2009 and was restarted in partnership with the Johann Wolfgang Goethe University Frankfurt am Main.

 With the German School of Lisbon in 1848 and the German School of Porto in 1855, two German encounter schools exist.
 In addition, the German School Algarve (Escola Alemã do Algarve) has existed in Silves since 1996, although it is not one of the official German schools abroad.

 In Germany, there are projects at a large number of schools, ranging from supplementary mother-tongue teaching to Portuguese as a subject for the Abitur, for example at the Max-Planck-Gymnasium in Dortmund since 1980.

 There are two Goethe-Instituts in Portugal, in Lisbon and Porto.
 The Portuguese counterpart, the Instituto Camões, maintains a language centre in Hamburg and a cultural centre in Berlin, in addition to a number of collaborations and lectorates.

+The German artist Ingo Kühl met a number of prominent artists and collectors in 1985 at the Centro Cultural São Lourenço in the Portuguese town of Almancil, including Günter Grass, Heinz Ludwig Arnold, João Cutileiro, José de Guimarães, and Kurt Mühlenhaupt.
+His career received crucial further impulses thereafter.

 In 2009, a subsidiary of the Fraunhofer-Gesellschaft in the field of key technologies was established in Porto.
 The renowned Portuguese computer scientist José Luis Encarnação had already founded the Fraunhofer Institute for Computer Graphics in Darmstadt in 1987.

 Since 2013, an annual German-Portuguese Forum has been held alternately in Berlin and Lisbon, bringing together high-ranking representatives of both countries from politics, business, academia and civil society.